ircv3/ircv3-specifications/extensions/metadata.md

 If the key is invalid, the server responsds with `FAIL METADATA KEY_INVALID` and fails the request.

-If the key is valid, but not set, and the client tries to remove the key, the server responds with `ERR_KEYNOTSET` and fails the request.
+If the key is valid, but not set, and the client tries to remove the key, the server responds with `FAIL METADATA KEY_NOT_SET` and fails the request.

 If the user cannot set keys on the given target, the server responds with `FAIL METADATA KEY_NO_PERMISSION` and fails the request.